Villa Theatre: Finding a New Purpose

 After the theater officially shut its doors, Harmons started a sale of the theater to a buyer who wanted to turn it into Club Villa, a nightclub with a high-tech dance floor.
 Harmons seemed more interested in turning the largest profit, focusing on the historic legacy of the theatre.
 Harmons received many offers to turn the Villa back into a movie theater, though they did not accept any of these.
 Though the deal with the nightclub group seemed almost certain, it eventually fell through.

 Transformation into a Rug Gallery

 In 2004, the Villa became a rug gallery with a sale of the theater to Dr. Hamid Adib, owner of Adib's Rug Gallery.
 Dr. Adib wanted to create a museum-like atmosphere, where people could enjoy the fine craftsmanship and elegant beauty of Persian and Oriental rugs while also reconnecting with the rich history of the Villa.

-A knowledgeable salesperson passionately showcases exquisite Persian rugs to a delighted customer.

-Today, Adib's Rug Gallery is a thriving family business that spans generations.
-Ray Adib, alongside Dr. Hamid Adib and the next generation including Medi, Hamed, Amir, and Amin Adib, collectively celebrate half a century of success.
-They manage both the original family showroom in Walnut Creek and the iconic Villa Theatre showroom in Salt Lake City, carrying forward a legacy of passion and dedication to fine rugs.
+A ground level view of the showroom.